AngelMunoz/Perla/docs/assets/docs/v1/features/cli.md

 It's quite annoying to have something set up manually each time you need to start a new project, Perla provides scaffolding features that are extensible via Scriban templates (the syntax is like handlebars) and F# script files.

-- `perla add GitHubUsername/Repository` - will download that repository for future references
-- `perla list-templates` - Will show you the templates you have downloaded
+- `perla templates ls` - Will show you the templates you have downloaded
+- `perla templates GitHubUsername/Repository --add` - will download that repository for future references
-- `perla update GitHubUsername/Repository` - Will re-download the github repository
+- `perla templates GitHubUsername/Repository --update` - Will re-download the github repository
-- `perla remove GitHubUsername/Repository` - will remove said repository
+- `perla templates GitHubUsername/Repository --remove` - will remove said repository
-- `perla new -t Repository/template -n my-new-project` - will create a new prla project under the `my-new-project` directory, if you have multiple repositories with the same name for some reason you can disambiguate by writing the github username as well (`-t GitHubUsername/Repository/template`)